 - Perfectly Arranged Marriage: To Liu Bei in 7, at least on her end.
 Played straight in 8

-- Pretty Princess Powerhouse: The first of Dynasty Warriors, and currently the only one who is referred to as such.
+- Pretty Princess Powerhouse: The first of Dynasty Warriors, and initially the only one who is referred to as such until Xiahou Ji is introduced.
 Most of Wu retainers from playable to NPC alike also almost always call her as 'Princess' (or 'Hime-sama' in Japanese versions) in several dialogues.

 - Rain of Arrows: Her Tome Special in 6.